sizlo/chores-eink-display/README.md

 The file `resources/eink-screen.png` will be written to every time the eink display would refresh.
 If you have this image file selected in finder the preview will live update.

+Set the `CHORES_API_URL` to the url you want to use, if this is set to a file path the program will read a mock json response from that file.

 ### Running on a raspberry pi

 TODO